skyflaren/lol-meta-health/_site/README.md

-This study looks into the idea of a "meta" and its health in the competitive video game scene of League of Legends.
-More specifically, are the patch updates that Riot Games (the game developer) publishes making the meta healthier?.  l,

-Just like how different athletes have different strengths in sports, different (champions) with unique capabilities have different relative strengths to one another in esports.

-In the game League of Legends, professional teams of 5 players each must draft on champion per player.
-In this process called a "draft", each team can also ban 5 champions that both  teams cannot pick.
-Teams take turns picking and banning, ultimately resulting in 10 unique champions chosen and 10 unique champions banned.
-When a champion is either picked or banned, players will say it was "present," and when they are often present, players will say a champion has high "presence."

 When players refer to the "meta" of a game, they generally are referring to the champions which have the highest relative strength during the current round of champion strength adjustments (also called a "patch").